SafetyCulture/safetyculture-sdk-python/README.md

 ```
 python sync_users.py --token <YOUR_IAUDITOR_API_TOKEN> --file <FULL_PATH_TO_CSV_FILE>
 ```
 If the user already exists in the organisation in iAuditor, then the user will be added to all the groups in the `groups` field.
 If the user is not in iAuditor, the user will be added to iAuditor first and then added to the groups listed in the `groups` field.
 If no groups are specified, the user is only added to the organisation.
 If the user is not in the CSV file but is present in iAuditor, the user will be deactivated in iAuditor.
 If a user already belongs to a group, when that group is removed from the list of groups in the relevant CSV field, the user is removed from that group in iAuditor after running the tool.

 #### Known Limitations:
 1. If two or more groups have the same name, the user will be added to only one of those groups.
-2. Adding a deactivated user in the CSV will cause the user to remain in deactivated state.
-This will be revisited in the future.
+2. Adding a user in the CSV when that user exists on the server but is deactivated then the user will not be activated.
 3. Adding an already invited user will log an error and have no effect.

 ## SafetyCulture Python SDK